Arizona had more high-profile hazmat spills than other state

 Brittle said the reality is hazardous materials are hauled through our state often, including as a destination for major industries here.
 He said companies will often pay millions on the back end after an incident happens for repairs.
 Still, he said there should be consideration to limiting human risk proactively, especially on our state freeways.
 “Maybe they should make certain routes inaccessible for hazmat traffic,” said Brittle.
 “Or designate certain lanes at certain times of the day so that we don’t have the heightened risk.”

-He said this becomes even more important in metropolitan areas like Phoenix, especially due to how our highways are built and designed.
-“Our highways are like canyons and all this stuff would just pool and then flowing along that, all these people would be stuck on the highway and here comes a pool of, let’s say, chlorine gas,” Brittle said.
+Brittle believes this becomes even more important in metropolitan areas like Phoenix, especially due to how our highways are built and designed.
+“Our highways are like canyons, and all this stuff would just pool and then flowing along that, all these people would be stuck on the highway, and here comes a pool of, let’s say, chlorine gas,” Brittle said.

 While the CDC says nitric acid exposure can cause a slew of health complications, Gov. Hobbs has not called a state of emergency even though a lawmaker is calling on her to do so.
 Pima County’s health department and poison control center have recommended anybody who may have been in contact with the gas near Tucson for more than 15 minutes get a medical evaluation if they start to have respiratory issues.

 So far, no major medical issues have been reported.
-Any changes to hazardous spill procedures would likely have to come from the Arizona Department of Environmental Quality.
+Any changes to hazardous spill procedures would likely come from the Arizona Department of Environmental Quality.

 Copyright 2023 KTVK/KPHO.
 All rights reserved.